Please Note: CSS Firm is no longer accepting or investigating new knee implant claims at this time. This article is for educational purposes only.

 Although tibial debonding may display no obvious symptoms, it can cause further issues and require additional surgery.
 Often, debonding can cause knee replacement implants to loosen which can lead to pain and trouble balancing.

-Childers, Schlueter & Smith understands the difficulties involved with failed knee replacement and how it can affect your quality of life.
-Please note, however, that we are no longer pursuing or investigation new knee replacement claims.
+Childers, Schlueter & Smith understands the difficulties involved with tibial debonding in knee replacements and how it can affect your quality of life.
+Please note, however, that we are no longer pursuing or investigating new knee replacement claims.